brettelliot/jinx/README.rst

 jinx
 ====

-A python package for getting JSON objects from the IEX Cloud API.
+``jinx`` the Json INvestor eXchange package is a python SDK for getting financial data from IEX (the Investor Exchange) as JSON objects using the IEX Cloud API.

+For more documentation, please see http://jinx.readthedocs.io.

 Description
 -----------